gzodataserver/odataserver/README.md

 mail server credentials.
 Environment variables are used to set admin credentials for the database and the mail server.

-1. A (insecure) self-signed certificate is used for development and testing.
-Run `bin/gencert.sh` to generate a key and certificate.
-There are many vendors that sells certificates for production use.

 1. Make sure port 9000 is free and then run: `npm install` follow by `npm start`.